wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 2.4.1 =
+Upgrade to be able to send different emails based on user's score.
+Also, minor bug fixes included.

 = 2.1.1 =
 Upgrade to have the ability to edit the css styles for each quiz!
 Plus minor bugs fixes.